-To be eligible to receive 6th-year funds, students will normally have gone on the job market without obtaining a full-time academic job.
+To be eligible to receive 6th-year funds, which will be known as “Departmental Sixth-year Fellowships,” students will normally have gone on the job market without obtaining a full-time academic job.
 (Declining an offer of a full-time position normally disqualifies a student from receiving these funds.)
 In exceptional circumstances, students may be deemed eligible to receive these funds without going on the job market in their 5th year, if they present good reason for thinking that their dissertation project requires an additional year.
 Students who are receiving 6th-year funds are allowed, and encouraged, to pass their Final Public Oral examination (FPO) before or during the academic year in which they receive these funds.
 Before passing their FPO, 6th-year students will be paid a stipend at the University Fellowship level.
 After passing their FPO, they will be paid a salary at a postdoctoral level, which is significantly higher than the University Fellowship stipend.

 Applications for these funds are due on April 1 for funding for the following fall.
-In cases in which the number of applications exceeds the number of available positions, faculty members of the Department’s Graduate Committee in consultation with applicants’ primary advisors will decide whom to offer available positions to, based on the merits of each application, taking into account, among other factors, the quality and degree of completion of students’ dissertations, and students’ effort and relative success on the job market.
+In cases in which the number of applications exceeds the number of available positions, faculty members of the Department’s Graduate Committee in consultation with applicants’ primary advisers will decide whom to offer available positions to, based on the merits of each application, taking into account, among other factors, the quality and degree of completion of students’ dissertations, and students’ effort and relative success on the job market.

 These positions do not include a mandatory teaching load.
 Holders of these positions are expected to complete their dissertations if they have not already done so.
 In addition, they should work on career development, prepare themselves for the job market, and pursue academic jobs.
 Those who have passed their FPO are allowed to teach their own courses, and may do so based on the department’s teaching needs.

 Dean's Completion Fellowship/PGRA Program